Top Tips An investment as a first property

 The time may come when things change and you decide to fly the family coop or stop renting.
 Moving into your investment property and making it your home offers an easy solution, and could take some of the stress out of moving home.

 It is always a good idea to make an informed purchase decision.
 Getting a property inspected by a reputable building consultant will highlight any areas of concern, and can avoid the stress of uncovering a termite infestation or serious structural issues down the track.
 Before you go shopping, have pre-approval in place for a loan, and look around for any great finance opportunities on offer.
-For example, Credit Union SA’s $5,000 First Home Buyers Grant is available to eligible first home buyers of an owner-occupied or investment property, on both new (fully constructed) and established properties when borrowing a minimum of $300,000 with a loan to value ratio over 80%.
+For example, Credit Union SA’s $5,000 First Home Buyers Grant1 is available to purchase or build a first home when borrowing a minimum of $250,000 with a loan to value ratio over 80%.

 This is general advice only and has been prepared without taking into account your particular objectives, financial situation and needs.
 Before making an investment decision based on this information, you should assess your own circumstances or consult a financial planner.